CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the  **User information** page you can:

-* in **Currently Consumes** view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (defount storage 10TiB);
+* in Currently Consumes view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (defount storage 10TiB);

-* in **Project usage** you can view the **SD Connect Account, an ID associated to a specific CSC project**.
-This ID is required when you want to share cintaners with other CSC projects using SD Connect user interface.
+* in **Project usage** you can view the **SD Connect Account, an ID associated your CSC project**.
+This ID is required when you want to share containers with other CSC projects using SD Connect user interface.

-* **Token icon** thorugh which you can generate a temporary tocken (necessary for data upload programmatically, using Swift client.
+* access the **Token icon** through which you can generate a temporary token (necessary for data upload programmatically, using Swift client.
 For more info check below).

 <img width="515" alt="Screenshot 2021-06-10 184144" src="https://user-images.githubusercontent.com/83574067/121555306-905eed00-ca1b-11eb-991d-7bc53e719a3c.png">